Metro services in Kolkata partially disrupted after man

-Metro Railway services in the city were partially disrupted for about half an hour on Monday morning after a man attempted suicide in front of an approaching train at Gitanjali station, an official said.
+Metro Railway services in the city were partially disrupted for about half an hour on Monday morning after a man jumped on the tracks in front of an approaching train at Gitanjali station, an official said.
 An unidentified elderly person attempted suicide at 9.28 am at the station, leading to a partial disruption in services, a Kolkata Metro Rail official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)